Principled practice designer and photographer

 Design without style, at worst, is functional.
 Style without design, at best, is dysfunctional.

-Hi, my name is Ludvik Herrera, I am a designer, photographer, design advocate and mentor with more than 20 years of professional experience.
-Design has been an integral part of my work.
-I have been involved with interface design, information architecture, design systems, marketing and advertising campaigns, K-20 education and mentoring.
-Whether it be interactive systems, product design, illustration, layout, typography, or content, I’ve had a role in each and routinely consider how every element fits together to make sure every project reaches a fantastic experience.
-For over a decade I’ve focused in full design systems, covering human-centered and user-centered design, which has led me to speaking presentations in user experience design (UX) and design thinking.
+Design, in the broader sense, has been an integral part of my work.
+Whether it be interactive systems, UXD, IxD, UI, product design, illustration, layout, typography, or content, I play a role in each and routinely consider how every element fits together to ensure every project leads to a fantastic experience.
+My focus is on full design systems emphasizing human-centered and user-centered design, which has led me to talk and speaking presentations in user experience design (UX) and design thinking.

-In 2006, I became the New Media Director for a publishing and creative agency which led me to create a fun environment for designers.
-Later, in 2012, as creative director I started IDeaspace at NDSU, a makerspace, hackerspace and design lab that connects students, faculty and staff with K-12 and community through technology and design.
+In 2006, my New Media Director role for a publishing and creative agency led me to create a collaborative and fun environment for designers, developers, writers, and other creatives.
+Later, in 2012, as Creative Director and founder of IDeaspace at North Dakota State University, we enabled a design lab that connected students, faculty, and staff with K-12 students and the community through technology and design.

-I enjoy working, collaborating, teaching and learning from people from across all disciplines, young and old.
-It has been rewarding and empowering to lead and to be a creative catalyst to designers, writers, videographers, photographers, editors, software developers, engineers, CEO’s and a wide gamut of industry and education professionals.
+I enjoy working, collaborating, teaching, and learning from people from across all disciplines, young and old.
+It has been rewarding and empowering to lead and be a creative catalyst to designers, writers, videographers, photographers, editors, software developers, engineers, c-type executives, and a wide gamut of industry and education professionals.